MoonManModding/EmergingTechnology/README.md

 # About 🔬

+The mod should be compatible with any mods whose plants implement IGrowable and IPlantable, but there are bound to be exceptions.
+In terms of pumping water into the grow beds, this mod should also be compatible with any mod that uses IFluidHandler and CapabilityFluidHandler.

 This mod is in <b>alpha</b>, and also my first mod, so please be patient if you find bugs.
 Post any problems in the Issues tab in this repository.
-Feel free to also add requests for future updates 😎
+Feel free to also add requests for future updates.

 Planned updates include: